FTL-Hyperspace/FTL-Hyperspace/README.md

 ## Deploying

+Every push to `gh-pages-source` deploys automatically.

+One-time setup per repository: in Settings > Pages, Build and deployment must be set to "GitHub Actions".

-Published builds happen in CI, which derives the GitHub Pages URL from the repository being built: `https://<owner>.github.io/<repo>/`.
-A fork deploys under its own name automatically.
+The build derives the GitHub Pages URL from the repository being built:
+`https://<owner>.github.io/<repo>/`.
+A fork deploys under its own name with no edits.

 Locally the site serves from the root. `SITE_BASE` overrides the base path: